 DC Criminal Attorney.

 Mr. Jezic has been selected to three of the most prestigious organizations for any trial lawyer, reflecting his reputation as one of the leading criminal defense attorneys in Maryland.
 First, Mr. Jezic is a Fellow in the American College of Trial Lawyers, an invitation-only group of the leading one percent of trial lawyers in each state.
-Second, he is a member of the Trial Court Nominating Commission for Montgomery County, which is the final vetting organization for judicial candidates, passing a streamlined list of candidates on to the Governor.
-Third, Mr. Jezic is a member of the Maryland State Bar’s Criminal Pattern Jury Instruction Committee, which drafts the final language of the official jury instructions given to juries at the end of a criminal trial.
+Second, he is a member of the Trial Court Nominating Commission for Montgomery County, which is the final vetting organization for judicial candidates, passing a streamlined list on to the Governor.
+Third, Mr. Jezic is a member of the Maryland State Bar’s Criminal Pattern Jury Instruction Committee, which drafts the final language of the official jury instructions given at the end of a criminal trial.

-From 2011 through 2015, Mr Jezic was selected to the very exclusive list of best DC criminal attorneys by Washingtonian magazine.
+From 2011 to 2016, Mr Jezic was selected to the very exclusive list of best criminal lawyers by Washingtonian magazine.
 In 2016 and 2017 Super Lawyers magazine recognized Mr. Jezic as one of the best 100 lawyers in all of Maryland.
 In 2017 Mr. Jezic was honored as one of the “Most Influential Marylanders” by the Daily Record, Maryland’s preeminent legal and business newspaper.

 In 2010, Mr. Jezic argued two significant criminal cases before Maryland’s highest court.
 In 2011, the State’s highest Court, on the same day, reversed two other complex cases handled by Mr. Jezic at the trial level, thereby giving Mr. Jezic’s clients a new chance at freedom.
 The State’s highest Court reversed yet another of Jezic’s cases in 2011, giving his client a new trial in a murder case.
 Mr. Jezic argued another case before Maryland’s top Court in June, 2012.

-In 2015 Mr. Jezic will be a featured speaker to a seminar composed only of judges.
+In 2015 Mr. Jezic was a featured speaker to a seminar composed only of judges.
 In 2014 Mr. Jezic was a featured speaker for the fourth year in a row at the Alan Goldstein criminal law lecture in Prince George’s County, the premier criminal law seminar for lawyers in Maryland.
 In 2010 Mr. Jezic was a featured speaker at the annual Law Day seminar in Montgomery County, and was asked to speak at a Cross-Examination Workshop for the Montgomery County Bar’s Criminal Law Section in October, 2008, as well as at the Office of the Public Defender’s state-wide Training Seminar in May, 2008.

+Mr. Jezic was appointed by two Governors from different parties in 2006 and 2007 to be one of five members to serve on the State Board of Elections in Annapolis.
 He is the former co-Chair of the Montgomery County Bar Association’s Criminal Law Section.
-As Chair of the Maryland Hispanic Bar’s Judicial Interviewing Committee for eight years, he was responsible for interviewing all applicants in the state for any judicial vacancy, including the Court of Appeals, Maryland’s highest court.
-Mr. Jezic was appointed by two Governors from different parties in 2006 and 2007 to be one of five members to serve on the State Board of Elections in Annapolis.
+As Chair of the Maryland Hispanic Bar’s Judicial Interviewing Committee for eight years, he was responsible for interviewing all applicants in the state for any judicial vacancy.

-Mr. Jezic is a member of the Maryland State Bar Association and District of Columbia Bar Association, as well as the Bar Associations of Montgomery and Anne Arundel counties.
+Mr. Jezic is a member of the Maryland State Bar Association and District of Columbia Bar Association, as well as the Bar Associations of Montgomery, Prince George’s and Anne Arundel counties.
 He is an active member of the Maryland Criminal Defense Attorneys Association, the National Association of Criminal Defense Lawyers, and the Maryland Hispanic Bar Association.
-Mr. Jezic is fluent in Spanish.

 Mr. Jezic received his J.D. from the University of Maryland Law School, and his B.A. from Georgetown University.
 He is admitted to practice law in Maryland and the District of Columbia, as well as the United States District Courts in Maryland and the District of Columbia.
 He is also admitted to the bar of the United States Supreme Court.

-You may email Mr. Jezic at Avjezic@Jezicfirm.com or call him in the office at 240-292-7200.
+Please email Mr. Jezic at Avjezic@Jezicfirm.com or call him in the office at 240-292-7200.